Dedi Graucher: Music career

-Dedi began his music career performing back-up vocals for a couple of Mordechai Ben David albums in the late 1970s and early 1980s.
-In 1995 he shared the stage with Ben David at two Sukkot concerts in Israel, one in Haifa that drew 3,000 participants and one at Yad Eliyahu Stadium in Tel Aviv that attracted 10,000 people.
+Dedi began his music career providing back-up vocals on Mordechai Ben David's albums in the late 1970s and early 1980s.
+In 1995 he performed with Ben David at two Sukkot concerts in Israel, one in Haifa that drew 3,000 participants and one at Yad Eliyahu Stadium in Tel Aviv that attracted 10,000 people.

-He performed the songs "Hebron" and "Lo Nazuz Mikan" ("We Will Not Move From Here") on the album Hebron's Song of Songs.
+Dedi performed the songs "Hebron" and "Lo Nazuz Mipo" ("We Will Not Move From Here") on the album Hebron's Song of Songs.

-Dedi collaborated with composers Yossi Green, Rabbi Boruch Chait, Abie Rotenberg, and others for the songs featured on his albums.
-The music on his albums were arranged by Moshe Laufer, Mona (Moshe) Rosenblum, Suki Berry, Yisroel Lamm (the Neginah Orchestra), and Ruvi Banet.

-He has been featured at several HASC "A Time for Music" concerts, including HASC 6 (1993), HASC 15 (2002), HASC 20 (2007), HASC 23 (2010), and HASC 25 (2012).

-In 2004 Dedi appeared in concert with Yerachmiel Begun and the Miami Boys Choir for their 26th year celebration, entitled "Miami and Dedi".
+Dedi collaborated with composers Yossi Green, Rabbi Boruch Chait, Abie Rotenberg, and others on songs featured on his albums.
+The music on his albums was arranged by Moshe Laufer, Mona (Moshe) Rosenblum, Suki Berry, Yisroel Lamm (the Neginah Orchestra), and Ruvi Banet.
+He was featured at several HASC "A Time for Music" concerts, including HASC 6 (1993), HASC 15 (2002), HASC 20 (2007), HASC 23 (2010), and HASC 25 (2012).
+In 2004, Dedi appeared in concert with Yerachmiel Begun and the Miami Boys Choir for their 26th anniversary celebration, entitled "Miami and Dedi".
 The concert was released on CD and DVD.
 He also appeared on a number of all-star cast albums produced by Suki & Ding, as well as Gideon Levine.

-Family
+Personal life and death

-Dedi and his wife Malca live in Petah Tikva.
-Their son, Aviel Graucher, is a music arranger and composer.
+Dedi lived with his wife Malka in Petah Tikva.
+Their son, Rabbi Aviel Graucher, is a music arranger and composer.

+Dedi Graucher died from medical complications on 11 September 2023, at the age of 62.